munificent/craftinginterpreters/book/resolving-and-binding.md

 ## Challenges

+1. Why is it safe to eagerly define the variable bound to a function's name when other variables must wait until after they are initialized before they can be used?

 1. How do other languages you know handle local variables that refer to the same name in their initializer, like: